kubecost/docs/aws-cloud-integrations.md

   	* For **Stack name**, enter a name for your template
   	* Set the following parameters:
 		* MasterPayerAccountID: The account ID of the master payer account where the CUR has been created
-		* SpotDataFeedBucketName: The bucket where the spot data feed is sent from the “Setting up the Spot Data feed” step
+		* Name: The bucket where the spot data feed is sent from the “Setting up the Spot Data feed” step
   	* Choose **Next**.
   	* Choose **Next**
   	* At the bottom of the page, select **I acknowledge that AWS CloudFormation might create IAM resources.**